Michael Karp never considered himself a rebel.

 Two women from that group recently approached Michael and asked if he would start a discussion group about the aging process, and “Aging Rebels” was formed.

 “The concerns are multi-faceted as we all charter new territory,” he says.
-“The topics will be introduced by our facilitator, Nancy Schlossberg, and will be centered around the aging process with spinoffs on wellness and relationships.”
+“The topics are introduced by our facilitator, Nancy Schlossberg, and are centered around the aging process with spinoffs on wellness and relationships.”

 The motto of Senior Friendship Centers is “People Helping People,” and the vision of Brother Geenen is mirrored in Michael’s experience.

 “It’s so important to be a part of a community as we age,” he says.
 “Being involved in giving back is part of the aging process for me.”